- Understand how dependency management can play a large role in Python programming.

 Libraries available on conda are stored on the Anaconda Cloud and can easily be installed on any system.
-Conda libraries are stored as binary files, which makes them easy for conda to unpack anywhere you have the Anaconda distribution downloaded.
-Pip packages on the other hand are stored as wheel’s or source distributions, which require a compiler to unpack.
-This means we need
+Conda libraries are stored as binary files, which makes them easy for conda to unpack anywhere you have Anaconda or Miniconda installed.

 3. Environments are Native to Conda

 As discussed previously, when using pip, you must use a virtual environment as your environment for managing dependencies.
 However, virtualenv is a Python library itself.
 With some configuration and other wrappers, virtual environments can provide a satisfactory development environment, but conda environments are ready to go from the get go.

 4. Conda is Better at Dependency Management